 Home automation covers security cameras, front door ringers, thermostats, lights, and shades.
-Companies like HIKVideo/Ubiquiti (security cameras), Ring/Google Nest Hello (front door ringers/cameras), NEST (thermostats), Lutron and Phillips Hue (lights) and a whole bunch of shade manufacturers have remote control.
-Some devices use wired network cables, some use Power Over Ethernet (PoE) to not only transmit data, but power the device (cameras/doorbells/wireless access points) or controls (lights/shade) and most are connected to WiFi for control and data transmission, although some use RF to communicate between the devices (Lutron).
+Companies like ClareVision/Luma/HIK-Vision (security cameras), Ring/Doorbird (front door ringers/cameras), Honeywell/Nest (thermostats), Lutron and Phillips Hue (lights) and a whole bunch of shade manufacturers have remote control.
+Some devices use wired network cables to provide Power Over Ethernet (PoE) to not only transmit data, but power the device (cameras/doorbells/wireless access points) or controls (lights/shade), saving on having an electrician wire an outlet for you.
+Most are connected to WiFi for control and data transmission, although some use RF to communicate between the devices (Lutron).

 This gets real confusing and add on top of that control of video devices (projectors, streaming video sources, TV’s, projector screens) and you have a pile of remotes and applications to do simple things.

 You can sit down and using the main voice control system, map out how you want things to work, but sometimes that can take hours, and sometimes you run into an item that is not controlled by your vocal infrastructure.